HL7/davinci-crd/input/pagecontent/cards.md

   </tr>
 </table>

-For example, this card indicates that a prior authorization has been satisfied for a planned procedure:
+For example, this response indicates that a prior authorization has been satisfied for a planned procedure:

 {% fragment Binary/CRDServiceResponse JSON BASE:systemActions ELIDE:resource.children().where(is(Extension).not()) %}